Nude Descending a Staircase No.3 moves the iconic Duchamp painting (Nude Descending a Staircase No. 2) into the dimension of time.

-By taking Duchamp's revolutionary painting back into the technological realm and adding the dimension of time, we complete the circle and pay homage to the deconstructed image using a wholly contemporary visual language.
+By taking the original Duchamp painting back into the technological realm and adding the dimension of time, Brambilla completes the circle and pays homage to the deconstructed image using a wholly contemporary visual language.

 THE MASTER BUILDER